feklee/usb-trackpoint/README.md

   * connecting the TrackPoint to a PS/2 port (didn't get that to work).

+I recycled some components:

+  * TrackPoint board: Broken off from the keyboard of an iSeries 1200 (1161-267), my first ThinkPad (bought in 2000).

-As mouse buttons I used switches from an old Logitech mouse.
-The PS/2 plug I cut off an old and broken Cherry keyboard.
+  * Button switches: Taken from an old Logitech mouse.

+  * PS/2 cable: Cut off an old and broken Cherry keyboard.

+  * Back metal plate: From the keyboard that provided the TrackPoint board.

+  * Front metal plate: Cut from a plate found inside a ThinkPad X41, then drilled.

+  * M2 screws: From some ThinkPad.

+  * M2 nuts: Insert nuts found in ThinkPad X41 plastic parts.

-For cycling the RGB LED, a decade counter is used.
-This is primarily for
+For cycling the RGB LED, a decade counter is used, partly as an exercise for the author.
-practise: I have never worked with a decade counter before.

 ![Photos of circuit, front and back][4]